Morgan Jones (The Walking Dead): Season 6

 In the episode "JSS", Morgan arrives back at Alexandria after a big rig truck crashed into a tower.
-He finds out that Alexandria was breached by a group known as the Wolves who are brutally slaughtering everyone they can in Alexandria with an arsenal of blades.
-The Reverend Gabriel being attacked by a Wolf but is saved by Morgan.
-When asked by Gabriel how he learned to fight like that Morgan responded, "from a cheese maker."
-Morgan ran around Alexandria to fight off other wolves and found himself surrounded by five of them.
+He finds out that Alexandria was breached by a group known as the Wolves, who are brutally slaughtering everyone they can in Alexandria with an arsenal of blades.
+Morgan rescues fellow survivor and reverend Gabriel, who is attacked by a Wolf.
+Morgan begins securing Alexandria, fighting off other Wolves before being encircled by a group of Wolves.
 The leader of the pack recognized Morgan from their previous encounter.
 Morgan asked the Wolves to leave, but instead the Wolves attacked him.
 One by one the Wolves were knocked down by Morgan using only his staff in hand.
 He informs the Wolf that his people have guns and they would be shot if they didn't leave.
 The Wolves finally comply as they realize they can't win.
 Once the Wolves left Alexandria, Morgan surveys the carnage left behind by the attackers.
 He went inside a house the Wolves ravaged and was ambushed by who appears to be the leader of the Wolves.
 A fight ensued between them in the living room, and eventually Morgan was able gain an upper hand to subdue the Wolf leader and knocked him unconscious.

 The episode "Here's Not Here" reveals how Morgan regained his sanity and learned his martial arts skills from a survivor named Eastman.
 After Rick left Morgan in King County, it's revealed that Morgan began attacking and killing anyone he came across.
 When he comes across Eastman, he was knocked unconscious and locked inside a cell in the cabin.
 While Morgan initially rebuffs Eastman's attempts to get to know him and help him move past his trauma (constantly telling him, he's going to kill Eastman when he gets out), Morgan eventually calms down and listens to Eastman's philosophy.
 From then on, Eastman taught Morgan how all life is precious as well as teaching him Aikido to allow him to defend himself without resorting to lethal force.
 The episode shows how Eastman died from a walker bite, but Morgan carries his peaceful ways on with a promise to never kill again.
 The episode ends with Morgan shown to have been telling the story to the Wolf leader (locked in his basement) in an attempt to convert him in turn.